Sling Blade

-Sling Blade is a 1996 American drama film written and directed by Billy Bob Thornton, who also stars in the lead role.
-Set in Arkansas, it is the story of intellectually challenged Karl Childers, and the friendship he develops with a boy and his mother.
-Karl was released from a psychiatric hospital, where he had grown up due to having killed his mother and her lover when he was 12 years old.
+Sling Blade is a 1996 American Southern Gothic drama film written, directed by and starring Billy Bob Thornton.
+Set in Arkansas, it is the story of intellectually challenged Karl Childers and the friendship he develops with a boy and his mother.
+Karl was released from a psychiatric hospital where he had grown up due to having killed his mother and her lover when he was 12 years old.
 It also stars Dwight Yoakam, J. T. Walsh, John Ritter, Lucas Black, Natalie Canerday, James Hampton, and Robert Duvall.

 The film was adapted by Thornton from his previous one-man show Swine Before Pearls, from which he also developed a screenplay for the 1994 short film Some Folks Call It a Sling Blade, directed by George Hickenlooper.
 Sling Blade became a sleeper hit, launching Thornton into stardom.
-It won the Academy Award for Best Writing, Adapted Screenplay, and Thornton was nominated for Best Actor in a Leading Role.
-The music for the soundtrack was provided by French Canadian artist/producer Daniel Lanois.
+Thornton won the Academy Award for Best Adapted Screenplay, and he was also nominated for Best Actor.
+The music for the soundtrack was provided by French-Canadian musician/producer Daniel Lanois.

 Sling Blade was filmed in 24 days, on location in Benton, Arkansas, produced by David L. Bushell and Brandon Rosser.